Motleykm/Portfolio/README.md

  ```

-  So now when the app ask the users to enter a password, that can be validated using a Regex test.
-This means that their password has to meet the requirements in order to move on.
+ So now when the app asks the users to enter a password, that can be validated using a Regex test.
+This means that their password has to meet the requirements to move on.

   Example will be :
   ```c#